anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as trigger parameter.

+* agent-sign-cert: MAY contain the certificate or certificate chain of the registrar-agent as array of base64encoded certificate information.
-* agent-sign-cert: May contain the base64-encoded LDevID(RegAgt) EE certificate if provided as trigger parameter.
+  It starts from the base64-encoded LDevID(RegAgt) EE certificate optionally followed by the issuing CA certificate and potential further certificates.
+If supported, it MUST at least contain the LDevID(RegAgt) EE certificate provided as trigger parameter.

 The enhancements of the YANG module for the ietf-voucher-request with these new leafs are defined in {{voucher-request-prm-yang}}.